 Articles of Organization Fee

 This is the big one, the most important (and most expensive) form that you’ll file to start your Illinois LLC.
 The Illinois Secretary of State won’t officially recognize your business until you’ve successfully filed the Articles of Organization.
 The filing fee is $150 for hard copy filings.
 If you’re in a hurry and need to expedite the process, that’s an additional $100.
 In case you’re fretting about the cost, know that this is a one-time filing, so as long as it’s accepted, you won’t have to pay it again.

 You may not need a business license in Illinois.
 Or, you may need several.
 It all depends on the type and location of your business.
 For example, someone looking to open a brewery would need to apply for a Liquor Manufacturing License.
 Each city also has its own licensure requirements, so you’ll need to check with your local government to see if you might need additional licenses.
 Costs vary depending on the license.

 LLC Formation Service

-Starting an LLC can be a complicated and time-consuming process.
+Starting an LLC in Illinois can be a complicated and time-consuming process.
 If you want to spend less time on paperwork and more time planning your business, you might opt for an Illinois LLC service.
-These services take care of the registration process for you, so you don’t have to spend the time on research, paperwork, and filings.
+These services take care of the registration process for you, so you don’t have to spend time on research, paperwork, and filings.

-Most of these services (which are often frequently used LegalZoom LLC alternatives) offer LLC registration service like Articles of Organization filing, tax consultations, and phone/email support for a flat rate, with options to pay more for premium packages with premium services like Employer Identification Numbers, operating agreements, and expedited filing.
+Most of these services (which are often frequently used LegalZoom LLC alternatives) offer LLC registration services like Articles of Organization filing, tax consultations, and phone/email support for a flat rate, with options to pay more for premium packages with premium services like Employer Identification Numbers, operating agreements, and expedited filing.

 Registered Agent Service